Kambrian/HBTplus/README.md

     mpirun -np 2 HBT configs/Example.conf [snapshotstart] [snapshotend]

 will run it with 2 mpi processes.
+Note this is hybrid MPI/OpenMP code.
+Each MPI process will spawn OMP_NUM_THREADS openmp threads.
+To avoid exceeding system resources, you need to make sure

+    np*OMP_NUM_THREADS<=N_cpus

-Set `OMP_NUM_THREADS` to adjust the number of openmp threads on each node.
+where np is the number of mpi processes, and N_cpus is the total number of cpus available (across all allocated nodes).
+Use the environment variable `OMP_NUM_THREADS` to adjust the number of openmp threads on each node.
+For example,

+    export OMP_NUM_THREADS=8

+in `bash` or

+    setenv OMP_NUM_THREADS 8

+in `csh` will set the number of OpenMP threads to 8 for each MPI process.
+It is generally recommended to use one single MPI process on each computation node and set `OMP_NUM_THREADS` to the number of cpus on each node.

 Check `configs/Example.conf` for a sample parameter file.